quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

   such links, reducing the number of acknowledgments allows connection throughput to scale much further.

-- As discussed in {{implementation}}, there are undesirable consequences to congestion control and loss recovery if a receiver uniltaerally reduces the acknowledgment frequency.
-Consequently, a sender needs the ability to express its constraints on the acknowledgement frequency to maximize congestion controller performance.
+As discussed in {{implementation}} however, there are undesirable consequences to congestion control and loss recovery if a receiver uniltaerally reduces the acknowledgment frequency.
+A sender's constraints on the acknowledgement frequency need to be taken into account to maximize congestion controller and loss recovery performance.

 {{QUIC-TRANSPORT}} currently specifies a simple delayed acknowledgement mechanism that a receiver can use: send an acknowledgement for every other packet, and for every packet when reordering is observed.
-This simple mechanism does not allow a sender to signal its constraints, which in turn limits what a receiver can do to delay acknowledgements and reduce acknowledgement frequency.
+This simple mechanism does not allow a sender to signal its constraints.
 This extension provides a mechanism to solve this problem.

 # Negotiating Extension Use